-Interestingly, while high raw, fruit-based, my fibrocystic tenderness returned, albeit without the enlarged, clearly fatty and unevenness as they were prior.
+Interestingly, while highly raw, fruit-based, my fibrocystic tenderness returned, albeit without the enlarged, clearly fatty, and uneven as they were prior.
 That ended that way of eating.

-It takes some time to experience the deficiencies, depending on previous diet.
-So much of these symptoms I had either always had, and hoped to see an improvement, or just kept thinking required more time to resolve.
+It takes some time to experience the deficiencies, depending on the previous diet.
+So many of these symptoms I had either always had and hoped to see an improvement or just kept thinking required more time to resolve.